IBF Europe: Regulations for Distribution Support

 Please read the Regulations below carefully before filling out the entry form, which is available through MyIDFA.
 All sections must be completed.

-The application deadline for the category IBF Europe - Distribution has passed.
-The Fund will accept applications continuously again from December 1, 2018 until October 1, 2019.
+The Fund is now accepting applications continuously from December 1, 2018 until October 1, 2019.

 The IBF Europe Distribution Support targets the following projects and applicants: